-The solubility of modified and unmodified gum profoundly increased with increase temperature (Table 1).
-At temperature above 90°c, more than 100% modified gum were dissolved.
-This is due to introduction of acetyl groups which is bulkier than hydroxyl groups and capable of obstructing chain association.
-The superior solubility and swelling index of acetylated gum compared with the native gum may be due to the presence of hydrophilic substituting groups (CH3C=O) which allow the retention of water molecules because of their ability to form hydrogen bonds.
-[22-23].
-However, the swelling ratio of the acetylated carbohydrate increases while the gelling properties reduces, which is the main reason for studying the gel fraction percentage.
-The FTIR spectra of the native and acetylated gum is shown in Fig.1 The polysaccharide unit of sugar with hydroxyl group [OH] as the major functional groups appear in the region [3650 to 3200cm-1] and disappeared when the gum was acetylated, there was introduction of acetic groups and the spectra now processed peaks around [1750cm-1 to 1735cm-1] attributed to C=O stretching, indicating the presence of the acetyl group.
-This peak was seen to decrease and in the case of native gum the peak was not resolved from that of the C=O group.
+Fig 1: FTIR of native(A), purified(B) and acetylated(C) cashew gum sincrease temperature (Table 1).
+This is due to introduction of acetyl groups.
+The increased solubility of acetylated gum may be due to the presence of (CH3C=O) groups which formation of more hydrogen bonds [22-23].
+The polysaccharide unit of glucose with hydroxyl group [OH] as the major functional groups appear in the region [3650 to 3200cm-1] and disappeared when the gum was acetylated, there was introduction of acetic groups and the spectra now processed peaks around [1750cm-1 to 1735cm-1 attributed to C=O stretching, indicating the presence of the acetyl group.
+This peak was seen to decrease and in the case of purified gum the peak was not resolved from that of the C=O group.
 The peak at 3300-3400cm-1 caused by OH stretching was also seen to decrease with an increase in acetyl content.
+Thus, the FTIR spectrum confirms the acetylation of Cashew gum.